Coldmist-Lu/ErrorAnalysis_Prompt/README.md

-2. :eyes: When designing prompts, itemized responses are better than lengthy and detailed explanations of errors.
+2. :thinking: When designing prompts, itemized responses are better than lengthy and detailed explanations of errors.
 Moreover, splitting the instruction into two identifying errors and scoring translation can improve evaluation stability.

    > An comparison on different prompt designs, and their prompt contexts: